kudelabs/roc-lab2/README.markdown

 This is the sample code from Lab #2.
 Hopefully you had a chance to work on this in class and have your own version.
 If not, feel free to download this and use it as a starting point for Lab #3.

+See the NOTES file for some tips on how to get from Lab #1 to Lab #2.
+This code is meant to be used as a reference.
+If you get stuck come here and see how we did it.

 ### Topics covered in this Lab include: